How To Brew Belgian Blond Ale: Golden Grains and Belgian Yeast Secrets

 All across Europe lager beers were sweeping through the land like wildfire.
 Belgian brewers knew that if they wanted to stay relevant, they needed to adapt to the new love for pale colored beers instead of the dark beers that everyone was accustomed to.

 This was an opportunity for Belgian brewers to get creative, since they still wanted to compete in the beer business.
-These brewers still used their distinctly Belgian ale yeasts, but included pale pilsner malt, thus creating a whole new style of beer.

 Style Profile for Belgian Blond Ale